WGibbs15/x86asmjs/README.md

 	</stack>
 ```

-Make sure That everything is enclosed by the <stack> tag
+Make sure That everything is enclosed by the &lt;stack&gt; tag

-The <data> tag should contain your comma separated initial stack values and size.
+The &lt;data&gt; tag should contain your comma separated initial stack values and size.
 The size is also automatically adjusted if your run out of room.

-The <regs> tag is for your registers as well as their initial values.
+The &lt;regs&gt; tag is for your registers as well as their initial values.
 Make sure that the values for each register is separated by a colon even if there isn't a starting value.

-The <pre><code> tags should contain your formatted assembly code.
+The &lt;pre&gt;&lt;code&gt; tags should contain your formatted assembly code.
 Make sure to add the addresses of the instructions as comments if you want the eip to function.

 ```
     push ebp              ;0x8048394